spotting fake discounts

 3. Look for Price Histories: Use online tools to check if the advertised price is really a deal or just a trick.

-4. Be Aware of Pricing Tactics: Know about deceptive practices like “price-increase and list-price synchronization” (PILPS) to avoid overpaying (Thunderbird School of Global Management).
+4. Be Aware of Pricing Tactics: Know about deceptive practices like “price-increase and list-price synchronization” (PILPS) to avoid overpaying.

 StrategyDescription